-A significant body of work has focused on learning per-pixel spatially varying convolution kernels, which have been successfully applied to a wide range of tasks, including video prediction, video frame interpolation, denoising, and deblurring~\citep{jia2016dynamic, niklaus2017video, mildenhall2018burst, zhou2019spatio, zhou2021decoupled}.
-Diverging from existing approaches that directly predict a dense map of per-pixel kernels, our method decouples the filter generation from the spatial resolution.
-We achieve this by learning a highly compact lookup table (LUT) that parameterizes a continuous space of filters, enabling flexible and efficient Spatio-Variant Filtering.
-Spatiotemporal Variance-Guided Filtering~\citep{schied2017spatiotemporal} using a per-pixel combination of filters guided by estimated variance in spatial and temporal domains.
-Differently, our method conditions the filter generation process on an input per-pixel blur intensity map.
-This enables direct synthesis of filters tailored to any desired spatially-variant blur effect, without the need for intermediate statistical analysis of the image content.
+A substantial body of work learns spatially varying, per-pixel convolution kernels, with applications to video prediction, frame interpolation, denoising, and deblurring~\citep{jia2016dynamic, niklaus2017video, mildenhall2018burst, zhou2019spatio, zhou2021decoupled}.
+Unlike approaches that directly predict a dense per-pixel kernel map, our method decouples filter generation from spatial resolution.
+Specifically, we learn a compact lookup table (LUT) that parameterizes a continuous family of filters, enabling flexible and efficient spatially-variant filtering.
+Spatiotemporal Variance-Guided Filtering~\citep{schied2017spatiotemporal} forms per-pixel filter mixtures guided by estimated spatial and temporal variance.
+Differently, we condition filter generation on an input per-pixel blur-intensity map.
+This allows us to synthesize filters that match any target spatially varying blur, without intermediate variance estimation or other content statistics.